vitiko98/qobuz-dl/README.md

 Enter your search: [Ctrl + c to quit]
 - fka twigs magdalene
 ```
-`qobuz-dl` will bring up a nice list of release.
-Now choose whatever releases you want to download.
-Everything else is interactive.
+`qobuz-dl` will bring up a nice list of releases.
+Now choose whatever releases you want to download; everything else is interactive.
 Enjoy!

 Run `qobuz-dl fun --help` for more info.